The Caldwells

 The Caldwells are a group of three municipalities in Essex County, New Jersey, all of which have the word Caldwell in their name.
 All of these communities are named after the Reverend James Caldwell, a Patriot who played an active role supporting the Continental Army during the American Revolutionary War, most notably his actions at the Battle of Springfield, where he gave the soldiers pages from hymn books to use as wadding for their rifle bullets.

 While each community has its own independent government, and the three municipalities have no shared governance (other than Essex County), the term is often used to refer to the area, including on highway exit signs.
-Signage for Exit 47B and 52 on Interstate 80 and exit 5 on Interstate 280 refer to "The Caldwells" as a destination.
+Signage for Exits 47B and 52 on Interstate 80 and Exit 5 on Interstate 280 refer to "The Caldwells" as a destination.